ytm95/machine-learning-project-1/2-pytorch/README.md

 - cv2 was used to read the images into the model
 - When defining the `DataLoader` class, we set parameters in a way that makes batches look differnt among the epochs being ran in the model.
 We did want to try running the batches in parallel by setting `num_workers` to non zero, but the local computer wasn't able to handle the process.

+First convolutional layer then batchnorm, then activation then pooling layer.

 After reading in the data with a defined class, the images were tranformed and generated into train and validation dataset for the model.
-Using the `nn.Module`, we defined the convolutional neural network model and trained in the model with 25 epochs.
+Using the `nn.Module`, we defined the convolutional neural network model with five convolutional layer and batch norm, then activation and then pooling layer.
+The datasets were trained in the model with 25 epochs.

 ### Results